hectorjsmith/antaeus/docs/ImplementationPlan.md

     - Invoices that fail validation have their state set to "failed"
     - Invoices that pass validation get their state set to "ready"
 - [x] Rename `retryTime` to `retryPaymentTime`
-- [ ] New recurring job to retry payment of failed invoices
+- [x] New recurring job to retry payment of failed invoices
     - Runs every hour
     - Finds all invoices with "failed" status and a non-null and past `retryTime` and processes them again
-    - Try to pay the invoice if validations pass
     - When a failed invoice goes from "failed" to "paid", send a notification to the admin
 - [ ] New `rest/v1/invoices/{id}/retry` API
     - New API endpoint to retry paying a given invoice